wearvr/pico-vr-unity-sdk-instructions/examples/PicoUnityVRSDKExample/Readme.md

 An event system with all the possible input modules attached, for quickly demoing them all (only one should be enabled at a time).

 To run the example project, download the zip below, extract it and open it with a compatible version of Unity.

+## Running the example

+If you want to run the example on the device, set the correct [build settings](/docs/building-to-pico-goblin.md) first.